 When you send emails to your contacts, the recipient servers also validate your emails to check if it is spam.
 The domains need to have proper SPF/ DKIM/ DMARC configuration to make sure that they do not get marked as Spam.

 If you have to send mass emails or newsletters, it is better to avoid sending such emails using automated programs using your normal email credentials.
 You can use specific services (like Zoho Campaigns), which have bulk sender guidelines, features to create subscriber list and remove unsubscribers based on their interest, provide detailed reports about the email delivery and open rate.

 In signatures, it is better to directly insert an image instead of inserting an external image and adding a hyperlink to it.
 Some of the email servers do not accept emails embedded with external images.
-In case you notice that your emails are being bounced by some particular servers, you can check once by sending emails without any external images to check if that server has restriction in accepting emails with external images.
+In case you notice that your emails are being bounced by some particular servers, you can check once by sending emails without any external images to check if that server has restrictions in accepting emails with external images.